 By the time I started remembering some of the issues with the game, I was long over it.
 If it had been a longer game, I would have noticed these issues before I was finished with the game, and it would have put me off from finishing it.

-5. They’re Usually Cheaper
+5. Shorter Games Are Usually Cheaper

 Nobody likes paying $60 or $70 for a game only to see credits a mere few hours later.
 Fortunately, this doesn’t happen nearly as much as it used to.